 Fig. 2.
 Two inertial frames are represented in two dimensions, R(O; ct, x), and R'(C; ct', x').
-The latter is constructed with respect to the first using Einstein synchronisation rule.
-ON and NM together represent the trajectory of a light beam emitted from O in the direction of x increasing, and bouncing back in N. C is the middle of OM.
-The x' axis is supported by CN following the synchronisation rule.
-H is the middle of MN.
-A simple geometry reasoning in two dimension shows that x' is the symetric of ct' through the orthogonal symmetry with respect to CN, which is parallel to ON.
+The latter is constructed with respect to the first using Einstein's synchronization rule.
+ON and NM together represent the trajectory of a light beam emitted from O in the direction of increasing x, and bouncing back at N. C is the midpoint of OM.
+The x' axis is supported by CN following the synchronization rule.
+H is the midpoint of MN.
+A simple geometric reasoning in two dimensions shows that x' is symmetric to ct' through the orthogonal symmetry with respect to CH, which is parallel to ON.